 What’s The Difference Between XDR, EDR, And MDR?

-- EDR – EDR takes information from your endpoints that is then analyzed to identify any malicious activities or events that occur at your endpoints.
-This technology will then enact targeted remediation to mitigate the threat.
+Endpoint Detection And Response (EDR) – EDR gathers information at your endpoints, than analyses it to identify any malicious activities or events that occur at your endpoints.
+This technology will then manage and oversee targeted remediation to resolve the threat.
+EDR monitors your endpoints to identify threats, hunt attackers, carry out investigation, and deploy remediation actions to nullify threats.

 - Automated workflows